-Guidelines for the 2018-2019 On-Farm Resource Team Program have been released, with new funding available for Dairy Transition Teams.
+Guidelines for the On-Farm Resource Team Program have been released, with new funding available for Dairy Transition Teams throughout the year.
 Click here for details.

 Center for Farm Transitions – A center designed to put the resources and support around a farm engaged in a next generation transfer.
 The center can help young entrepreneurs navigate the “PA Grows” system for funding and other resources.

 PA Dairy Link – A tool to connect dairy farm owners who are looking for a dairy manager, younger partner or someone to take over the business with younger dairy enthusiasts interested in dairy opportunities in PA.